Scout24/lambda-cloudformation-stack-updater/readme.md

 # Lambda CloudFormation Stack Updater
 Cross-account stack updates through a minimalistic interface and without "permit everything" policies.
 Intended to be used with [AWS deployment notifier](https://github.com/ImmobilienScout24/aws-deployment-notifier).

 Intention
 =========
 In larger AWS setups you often work with dedicated accounts for different teams, products and/or stages.
-Deploying code to these accounts poses the challenge that you either have to build within the account or deploy accross account boundaries.
+Deploying code to these accounts poses the challenge that you either have to build artefacts within the account or deploy accross account boundaries.

 Architecture
 ============